-For a VA loan, there is a 24 month waiting period from the discharge date.
-VA guidelines on chapter 13 bankruptcies are similar to FHA loans – 12 months satisfactory payment and court permission.
+In regard to bankruptcy, there is a 24 month waiting period from the discharge date.
+VA guidelines on chapter 13 bankruptcies are similar to FHA loans.

 USDA loans are back by government funding and are used for rural areas, however, you'd be surprised what is considered rural.
 It's a good idea to check the USDA map when searching for a home.
 If you meet the income requirements, you just might be eligible for a USDA loan.

 USDA Home Loans are particularly favorable to those living in rural or low-income areas.
 USDA Loans offer $0 money down, lenient eligibility requirements and competitive interest rates - due to the loan being guaranteed by the USDA.
 USDA mortgages stand alone as the only mainstream zero money down program available to borrowers that have not served in the military.
 Eligible borrowers will be hard pressed to find a home loan program that offers more favorable terms.

 USDA loans require a three year waiting period for a chapter 7 bankruptcy.
 They do not require a credit exception for plans completed 12 months or greater.

 Reverse Mortgages are FHA insured loans.
 They work in the opposite of a forward mortgage.
 In a forward mortgage, you pay the principal and interest in a monthly payment and the equity in your home goes up.
 In a Reverse Mortgage, the principal and interest are paid from the equity in your home and the equity goes down every month.

 Developed in the Reagan era, there have been many safe guards placed on Reverse Mortgages over the years.
 They are safe for retirees.
 THE BANK IS NOT ON TITLE AND DOES NOT OWN YOUR HOME - EVER!
 They don't want to.